Lavvvvvv/pupilLabs/readme.md

 this project uses the library doxygen, installing link can be found [here](https://www.doxygen.nl/download.html), full documentation can be found here [doxygen_docu](https://www.doxygen.nl/manual/index.html).

 in this repository, a doxygen file is already initialize.
-To regenerate documentation, run `doxygen Doxyfile`
+To regenerate documentation, run `doxygen Doxyfile`.

+inside `latex\refman.pdf` is where to find the updated doxygen documentation